lcy-seso/tilefusion-docs/docs/design/core_concepts.md

 ### Tile Layout

 The shape of a tile defines a high-dimensional space, with each coordinate in this space represented by an integer tuple.
-The layout of a tile is a function mapping this integer tuple to an integer, offering a comprehensive and logical description of data, threads, warps, and other resources.
-In TileFusion, there are conceptually three types of layouts: **Matrix Layout**, **Tiled Matrix Layout**, and **Register Tile Layout**.
+The layout of a tile is a function that maps this integer tuple to an integer, providing a comprehensive and logical description of data, threads, warps, and other resources.

+Given that a GPU's three memory hierarchies favor different access patterns, there are conceptually three types of layouts in TileFusion: **Matrix Layout**, **Tiled Matrix Layout**, and **Register Tile Layout**.

 <p class="highlight-note"><span class="note-prefix">Note:</span> These three layouts are inter-composable, but an important simplification we made is that arbitrary nested composability is not supported; composition can be performed only once.
 This will be explained in the examples below.</p>